thesubtlety/state-airport-data/README.md

 1. Find the state airport directory
 2. Copy paste a `parse_directory.py` `parse_state` function and update the state info and pdf location
 3. Run the below commands.
-You'll need to play around with the text extraction
+You'll need to play around with the text extraction (consider tesseract if needed, uncomment in `parse_state` function)
 4. Make any adjustments needed (and update at the bottom of the `parse_directory` file for future runs.
 Replace/update in the `airport_info_state.csv` file.)

 ```sh